 1) In other words, anyone claiming to be with OSHA, is simply not being honest. **this was one of the topics we covered when I attended the OSHA Education Center’s “Authorized Trainer (Safety)” course.

 There are definitely exceptions but, more often then not, when a job posting looks too good to be true, it probably is.
 Do your research and look online for customer reviews.
-Be sure to read the positive and the negative reviews before making a decision.
-You can also check with the Better Business Bureau to see if anyone has filed any complaints about a particular business.
+Read the positive and the negative reviews before making a decision and check with the Better Business Bureau to see if any complaints have been filed.